-The following table sets forth certain information regarding each person known by the General Partner to have been the beneficial owner of more than 5 percent of the Partnership's voting securities representing limited partner interests as of October 1, 2017.
+The following table sets forth certain information regarding each person known by the General Partner to have been the beneficial owner of more than 5 percent of the Partnership's voting securities representing limited partner interests as of October 1, 2018.
 AmeriGas Propane, Inc. is the sole general partner of the Partnership.

-Amount and Nature of Beneficial Name (1) and Address (2) of Ownership of Percent of Title of Class Beneficial Owner Partnership Units Class Common Units AmeriGas Propane, Inc. 23,756,882 26%
+Amount and Nature of Beneficial Title of Class Name (1) and Address (2) of Beneficial Owner Ownership of Partnership Units Percent of Class Common Units AmeriGas Propane, Inc. 23,756,882 26%